-You have provided Angle Studios with some personal data relating to you.
+You have provided Marsden Duncan with some personal data relating to you.

 Under the European Union directive known as the General Data Protection Regulation (“GDPR”) which is due to be incorporated into UK law by the Data Protection Act 2018 we, as the data controller in respect of that personal data, are required to provide you with a set of specific information about how we will use, hold and retain this data as well as making you aware of various rights that you have under the related legislation.
 We have set this information out below in this note.

 Should you have any queries about the manner in which we process your personal data please contact Kim Marsden as follows:

 The identity of the Data Controller: Kim Marsden

 Why we process your personal data: